 Let us talk about profit.
 The A380 came in a time to the market when twin-jet airlines were all the range like the Boeing 777 and the A330, where you only needed four engines for the most extreme of ocean routes.

 If you don’t need to perform these long-haul ops, then it is far cheaper to operate a twin-jet aircraft.
-For example, a A380 is approx. $22000 an hour to run, a Boeing 787 is approx. $9000 to operate.
+For example, a A380 is approximately $22000 an hour to run, a Boeing 787 is approximately $9000 to operate.
 Airlines would be smarter to operate two services than a single A380, flying each plane to a different destination in a hub-to-speak model than hub-to-hub.

 Just to touch on profitability, imagine if a carrier doesn’t fill up a whole a380 plane with passenger.
 It only has low-seat cost when the plane is full, and believe me it is a lot easier to fill up an entire 300-seater twin-jet than a 600-seater a380.